UoY-RoboStar/robocert-textual/README.md

   checked out this project.
 There are some references in the `genmodel` that are path-relative, and I'm not yet sure how to make them more robust.
 - The authoritative source for the metamodel is the Emfatic file:
-  `robocalc.robocert.model/model/RoboCert.emf`.
+  `robostar.robocert.textual.model/model/RoboCert.emf`.
 Please generate the Ecore model from this, not the other way round.
 - There is no automation for generating Ecore from Emfatic set up yet; in Eclipse, you can right-click the Emfatic file in the browser and select `Generate Ecore Model` for now.
-- There are two MWE2 workflows: one in `robocalc.robocert.model` generates the metamodel Java files from the Ecore (_not_ the Emfatic file), and another in `robocalc.robocert` generates the Xtext artefacts from the grammar.
+- There are two MWE2 workflows: one in `robostar.robocert.textual.model` generates the metamodel Java files from the Ecore (_not_ the Emfatic file), and another in `robostar.robocert.textual` generates the Xtext artefacts from the grammar.
-- Once everything has been generated, you should be able to run `robocalc.robocert` as an Eclipse plugin.
+- Once everything has been generated, you should be able to run `robostar.robocert.textual` as an Eclipse plugin.
 - For the tests, we need Hamcrest 2.2; at time of writing, Eclipse and JUnit tend to ship Hamcrest 1.3.
 If using Eclipse, add the Eclipse Orbit repository (eg [2021-12](https://download.eclipse.org/tools/orbit/downloads/2021-12/))